X01XX/risc-v-memory-management-vf2/README.txt

   varies:

-    16 - Stack-array not initialized.
+    3 - Stack-array not initialized.

 Stack:

   stack_new:

-    3  - Request for zero word stack.
+    4  - Request for zero word stack.

   stack_push:

+    5  - Arg passed not a stack ptr.

-    4  - Stack full.
+    6  - Stack full.

   stack_pop:

+    7  - Arg passed not a stack ptr.

-    5  - Stack empty.
+    8  - Stack empty.

   check_name:

-    6  - Name has zero length.
+    9  - Name has zero length.

-    7  - Unprintable character in name. (maybe name is not ended with a zero?)
+    10 - Unprintable character in name. (maybe name is not ended with a zero?)

+  stack_print_name:

+    11 - Arg passed not a stack ptr.

+  stack_print

+    12 - Arg passed not a stack ptr.

+  stack_left

+    13 - Arg passed not a stack ptr.

+  stack_contains:

+    14 - Arg passed not a stack ptr.

 Stack_array:

   stack_array_new:

-    8  - Number items is zero.
+    15 - Number items is zero.

-    9  - Number words, per item, is zero.
+    16 - Number words, per item, is zero.

+  stack_array_print:

+    17 - Arg passed not a stack ptr.

+  stack_array_alloc:

+    18 - Arg passed not a stack ptr.

   stack_array_dealloc:

+    19 - Arg passed not a stack ptr.

-    10 - Stack already contains address to be deallocated.
+    20 - Stack already contains address to be deallocated.

+  stack_array_left:

+    21 - Arg passed not a stack ptr.

 Link:

   list_pop:

+    22 - Arg passed not a stack ptr.

-    11 - List empty.
+    23 - List empty.

   list_push:

-    12 - Invalid link ID.  (pushing a non-link struct, invalid address?)
+    24 - Arg passed not a stack ptr.

+    25 - Pushing item of a different type than is already in the list.

   link_dealloc:

-    13 - Invalid link ID.  (deallocating a non-link struct, invalid address?)
+    26 - Arg passed not a stack ptr.

+  link_get_val:

+    27 - Arg passed not a stack ptr.

+  link_get_next:

+    28 - Arg passed not a stack ptr.

+  link_print:

+    29 - Arg passed not a stack ptr.

+  link_list_dealloc:

+    30 - Arg passed not a stack ptr.

+  list_len:

+    31 - Arg passed not a stack ptr.

   list_is_empty:

+    32 - Arg passed not a stack ptr.

-    14 - List is empty, val = 0, but next is not = 0?
+    33 - List is empty, val = 0, but next is not = 0?

   varies:

-    17 - Stack-array not initialized.
+    34 - Stack-array not initialized.

 Element:

   element_dealloc:

-    15 - Invalid element ID.  (pushing a non-element struct, invalid address?)
+    35 - Arg passed not a stack ptr.

+  element_get_name:

+    36 - Arg passed not a stack ptr.

+  element_get_atomic_number:

+    37 - Arg passed not a stack ptr.

+  element_print:

+    38 - Arg passed not a stack ptr.

+  element_list_print:

+    39 - Arg passed not a stack ptr.

+  element_list_dealloc:

+    40 - Arg passed not a stack ptr.

   varies:

-    18 - Stack-array not initialized.
+    41 - Stack-array not initialized.